Mannafee/Distributed-data-algorithms/README.md

 * Lab_7 :Convolutional Neural Networks for Image Classiﬁcation
 * Lab_8 :Distributed Computing with Apache Spark
 * Lab_9 :Hadoop warmup exercises

+#Please leave a star if you like my repo :)